aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiSignaturePost"></a>
 # **pdfWebapiSignaturePost**
-> FileResponse pdfWebapiSignaturePost(image, text, textColor, files, inputType, outputType, signatureType)
+> FileResponse pdfWebapiSignaturePost(image, text, textColor, files, documentPassword, inputType, outputType, signatureType)

-Add signature to document.
+Add Signature to Document.

-Adds a signature, text and image to the provided documents.
+Adds a signature to the provided documents, allowing for the insertion of both text and image signatures.
+This service ensures that your documents are properly signed and authenticated according to your specifications.

 ### Example
 ```java